Biden administration lays out its plan for Covid-19 vaccinations for children under 5 – KION546

 Biden administration lays out its plan for Covid-19 vaccinations for children under 5

-“As the (US Food and Drug Administration) and (US Centers for Disease Control and Prevention) conduct their independent review processes, the Biden Administration is planning for all scenarios, including for the first vaccinations to start as early as the week of June 20th —with the program ramping up over time as more doses are delivered and more appointments become available,” the White House wrote in a fact sheet shared with CNN on Wednesday.
+The first vaccinations could start “as early as the week of June 20 —with the program ramping up over time as more doses are delivered and more appointments become available,” according to the fact sheet.
+CNN previously reported Covid-19 vaccination shots for the youngest Americans could begin as soon as June 21.

-The administration, it said, “has made 10 million vaccine doses available for states, Tribes, territories, community health centers, federal pharmacy partners, and others to pre-order.
-If the FDA authorizes a vaccine, the Administration will immediately begin shipping doses across the country — and will launch an effort to ensure that parents can get their youngest children vaccinated easily.”

 The administration estimates that 85% of children under the age of 5 live within five miles of a potential vaccination site at this time, though they’re anticipating most parents seeking a vaccination for young children will do so at their pediatrician’s or primary care provider’s office.